Welcome to today's edition of the Rush 24-7 podcast.

 But the Republican Party nominated Powell's perfect candidate.

-A guy's going after moderates, independents, Democrats, a guy who is uh not conservative at all, McCain didn't stand up for much conservative, and he's out there now saying he won't support Palin if uh if she seeks the presidency again, or he might not.
+McCain didn't stand up for much conservative, and he's out there now saying he won't support Palin if she seeks the presidency again, or he might not.

-Uh Colin Powell, ladies and gentlemen, insists that conservatives and Republicans support candidates who will appeal to minorities, like I guess McCain, who led the effort for amnesty.
+Colin Powell, ladies and gentlemen, insists that conservatives and Republicans support candidates who will appeal to minorities, like I guess McCain, who led the effort for amnesty.

-He insists that conservatives and Republicans move to the center like McCain, who calls himself a maverick for doing so.
+He insists that conservatives and Republicans move to the center, like McCain, who calls himself a maverick for doing so.

 General Powell insists that conservatives and Republicans provide an open tent to different ideas and views, like I guess McCain, who repeatedly trashed Republicans and made nice with Democrats.

-I mean, their tents big, they just don't want us in it.
+They just don't want us in it.

 I mean, John McCain is and was Colin Powell's ideal candidate.